 Frequently Asked Questions

-The quantitative measures include:
+The quantitative measures in the Model Quality Dashboard include:

-- CLABSI – Central line-Associated Blood Stream Infection
+- CLABSI – Central Line-Associated Blood Stream Infection

 - Colon SSI – Colon Surgical Site Infection

 - NTSV – Nulliparous, Term, Singleton, Vertex Cesarean Birth Rate